deis/workflow/docs/src/understanding-deis/architecture.md

 ![Deis System Diagram](DeisSystemDiagram.png)

-Operators use the `Deisctl API` to stand up the cluster's Control Plane, Data Plane and Router Mesh.
+Operators use [Helm][] to stand up the cluster's Control Plane, Data Plane and Router Mesh.
 End-users of the platform interact with the Control Plane using the `Deis API`.

 The Control Plane dispatches work to the Data Plane via a scheduler.